microsoft/fluentui/packages/react-compose/src/next/README.md

 };
 ```

-This step has been abstracted in the `getSlots` helper:
+These steps have been abstracted in the `getSlots` helper:

 ```jsx
 const renderButton = state => {